callstack/ts-regex-builder/docs/API.md

 Regex syntax: `a|b|c`.

-The `choiceOf` (disjunction) construct is used to match one out of several possible sequences.
+The `choiceOf` (disjunction) construct matches one out of several possible sequences.
 It functions similarly to a logical OR operator in programming.
 It can match simple string options as well as complex patterns.

 Example: `choiceOf("color", "colour")` matches either `color` or `colour` pattern.